flir-cx/flir-yocto-documentation/README.md

 Partition 2 and 3 contains 2 versions of a readonly .ext4 image (from flir-image). <br>
 On top of this there is a "overlay" "rw" file system that contains changes to the base image.<br>
 /FLIR mount points contains FLIR camera application + data (closed source).<br>
-Please do not touch content within these folders deliberately, except content below /FLIR/images that could be considered "open"
+Please do not touch content within these folders deliberately, except content below /FLIR/images (or /FLIR/internal) that could be considered "open"
+For some targets, the mounted name for partition /dev/mmcblk0p7 might be "/FLIR/internal" instead of "/FLIR/images" This is true for devices that are equipped with a physical SDcard for user file storage (i.e. images or video clips).
+Typically FLIR Exx, FLIR Txxx, FLIR G-Series

 Installable software components
 -------------------------------